Hybrid hyperinterpolation over general regions: Numerical experiments

 \section{Numerical experiments}

-In this section we test the classical hyperinterpolation as well as the variants mentioned above, proposing some experiments similar to those specified in \cite{an2021lasso}.
-In particular we will take as $\Omega$, the interval $[-1,1]$, the unit-disk $B({\mathbf{0}},1)$, the unit-sphere $\mathbb{S}_2 \subset \mathbb{R}^3$, the unit-cube $[-1,1]^3$, but also the case of a bivariate domain defined as union of disks.
-The main interest for the latter is that, differently for the other examples, an orthonormal basis is not theoretically available and must be computed numerically.
+In this section, we will take as $\Omega$, the unit-sphere $\mathbb{S}^2 \subset \mathbb{R}^3$ and the case of a bivariate domain defined as the union of disks.
+The main interest for the latter is that, differently the previous example, an orthonormal basis is not theoretically available and must be computed numerically.

-In the five regions mentioned above, we have examined {\em{Tikhonov}}, {\em{Filtered}}, {\em{Lasso}}, {\em{Hybrid}}, {\em{Hard thresholding}} as well as the classical {\em{Hyperinterpolation}} to make a contrast.
-Concerning the regularization parameters $\lambda^*=\lambda(k)$, as written in Theorem \ref{thm:SparistyAndParameterChoice}, we sort in descenting order the absolute value of hyperinterpolation coefficients and take the $k$-th one.
-This value is used for the Tikhonov regularization, the Lasso, hard thresholding and hybrid hyperinterpolations.
+In the two regions mentioned above, we have examined {\em{Filtered}}, {\em{Lasso}}, {\em{Hybrid}} as well as the classical {\em{Hyperinterpolation}} to make a contrast.
 Besides, all the penalty parameters $\{\mu_{\ell}\}_{\ell=1}^d$ in Lasso and hybrid hyperinterpolations are set to be 1.

 In the case of filtered hyperinterpolation we have used as $h: [0,1] \rightarrow [0,1]$ the function

 Depending on the numerical experiments, we have added noise to the evaluation of a function $f$ on the $N$ nodes $\{ {\mathbf{x}_j}\}_{j=1}^{N}$.
 In particular we considered \begin{itemize} \item {\em{Gaussian noise}} ${\cal{N}}(0,\sigma^2)$ from a normal distribution with mean 0 and standard deviation {\tt{sigma}}=$\sigma$, implemented via the Matlab command